Hilary Duff's Wedding Dress Revealed: See the First Photo From Her and Matthew Koma's Nuptials

 Of course, it's Hilary's absolutely breathtaking Jenny Packham bridal gown that really steals the show.

 The Mrs. also gives special kudos to her glam team for pulling off such an unforgettable look, stylist Jessica Paster, makeup artist Kelsey Deenihan and hairstylist Nikki Lee.
-The Ceremonial Collective and Oren Co. are also credited as the wedding planners.
+The Ceremonial Collective and Oren Co. are also credited as the couple's wedding planners.

-A source described the ceremony as both "beautiful" and "intimate, which took place just before sunset in the backyard of their Beverly Hills home on Saturday.
+A source previously described the ceremony as both "beautiful" and "intimate, which took place just before sunset in the backyard of their Beverly Hills home on Saturday.

 At one point after Hilary and Matthew were officially named husband and wife, an eyewitness told E!
 News that the actress' 7-year-old son Luca took the mic with an announcement of his own.
 "They thanked everyone for being there and then yelled, 'Party!'" the insider shared.
 "Everyone erupted in laughter and got a big kick out of them."